 The Professional Business with Workers

 Are you planning to hire workers to eventually do the cleaning for you?
-Then my Business-in-a-Box has everything you need to get started as a professional residential cleaning business.
+Then my Business-in-a-Box cleaning business starter kit has everything you need to get started as a professional house cleaning business.
 The trick is to run this business as if you already have a team of workers so it’s easy to make the transition.
 I explain how to do that and how it works with the Business-in-a-Box.

 Resolve Specific Issues